piotr-muzyka/secure-databricks-deployment/README.md

 -  It is not possible to replace an existing VNet in a workspace with another one, if it was necessary to create a new workspace, a new VNET must be created.
 - It is not possible to add SCC to the workspace once it has already been created, if it was necessary, the workspace must also be recreated
 - Potential challenges in managing multiple workspaces under Unity Catalog governance.
+- Partial Terraform code implementation included in the repository.
+Tested with terraform 1.5.7, azurerm v3.117.1.
+Unfinished due to cloud environment access and time limitations.